sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 Bayesian net's graphical notation consists of a graph, and one conditional probability table for each dependency.

 - Each graph node represents a variable .
 Each variable can be either assigned (observed) or unassigned (unobserved).
 Note that being observed or not has nothing to do with the variable's domain being binary or not.
 - Each graph arc represents an interaction.
 These arcs are pretty similar to what we saw in previous lecture notes about CSP constraints which indicate direct influence between variables.
-And there are formally, it means the arcs encode conditional independence.
+Formally, the arcs encode conditional dependence.

 ![image](https://user-images.githubusercontent.com/44923177/146651162-96c91d1f-9f38-4825-9d6f-983f36aca273.png)